matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 - Full GC Concurrent GC
     - Executed on single GC thread, which executes with app thread to execute before tenured generation.
-    - Full GC, appication is stopped and GC is executed as all application thread is stopped
+    - Full GC, application is stopped and GC is executed as all application thread is stopped

 35. How XML DOM parser works
 - DOM standard to access and manipulate XML document.